DanLinhHuynh-Niwashi/musicplayer/README.md

 > * Ensure all media files used are in supported formats (e.g., `.mp3`, `.wav`).
 > * All user interaction is performed directly on the UI (no backend or server required).
 > * For custom visualizations, modify `visualizer.js`.
+> * For custom song list, modify `initSongs` in `playlist.js`, ensure your sources are unique and are supported.

 1. Clone or download the repository.
 2. Open `index.html` in your browser.
-3. An initial playlist will be created with all the songs in the storage, you can modify the playlist.
+3. An initial playlist will be created with all the songs in the storage.
+You can modify the playlist.
 4. Customize visualization mode, volume, and timer.
 5. Enjoy the music player!